Fairmount Heavy Transport

 Fairmount Heavy Transport is a Dutch shipping company that operates two semi-submersible heavy transport vessels, Fairmount Fjord and Fairmount Fjell.
 Both are being converted at Malta Shipyards in 2007/2008.
 Commercial management is performed by Fairmount Heavy Transport itself, since 1 August 2007 independently from Fairmount Marine.
 Fairmount Heavy Transport was founded in 2005 and based in Rotterdam.
 It is listed on the Oslo Stock Exchange.

+In the United States and in maritime law, Fairmount Heavy Transport is known as the defendant in Transportes Navieros y Terrestres S.A. de C.V. v.
+Fairmount Heavy Transport, N.V., a 2009 case heard in the Southern District of New York involving a dispute over liability for the wrongful arrest of a vessel.